You are here

 Request Special Education Mediation

-The CDE created a questions and answers document to provide parents, school districts, boards of cooperative education services (BOCES), State Operated Programs, advocacy organizations, and other interested parties with information about special education mediation.
-If you have additional questions related to special education mediation, please contact us at 303-866-6889.
+The CDE created the documents below to provide parents, school districts, boards of cooperative education services (BOCES), State Operated Programs, advocacy organizations, and other interested parties with information about special education mediation.
+These documents may be of assistance for anyone considering special education mediation or for those preparing for an upcoming mediation.
+If you have additional questions related to special education mediation, please contact us at 720-237-1610.

 What is special education mediation?